Canonical connection on contact manifolds: Review of the canonical connection of almost K ahler manifold

 We then have the following Proposition stating that this connection becomes the canonical connection.
 Its proof can be found in \cite[Theorem 3.4]{kobayashi-nomizu} or from section 2 \cite{gaudu} with a little more strengthened argument by using \eqref{eq:sum-vanishing} for the metric property.

-\begin{prop} Assume that $(M,g,J)$ is almost K\"ahler, i.e, the two-form $\omega = g(J\cdot, \cdot)$ is closed.
-Then the average connection $\nabla^{av}$ defines the canonical connection of $(M,g,J)$, i.e., the connection is $J$-linear, preserves the metric and its complexified torsion is of $(0,2)$-type. \end{prop}
+\begin{proposition} Assume that $(M,g,J)$ is almost K\"ahler, i.e, the two-form $\omega = g(J\cdot, \cdot)$ is closed.
+Then the average connection $\nabla^{av}$ defines the canonical connection of $(M,g,J)$, i.e., the connection is $J$-linear, preserves the metric and its complexified torsion is of $(0,2)$-type. \end{proposition}

-In later sections, we will need a contact analog to this proposition.
+In fact, a more general construction of the canonical connection for almost Hermitian manifold is given in \cite{kobayashi-nomizu}.
+We describe it and in later sections, we will give a contact analog of this construction.